 During the last 20 years, human lives have become increasingly shaped by digital media and technology.
 This interactive course offered by the Global Studies in the Arts & Humanities program at Michigan State University focuses on a specific set of current issues that have developed specifically with the growing importance of digital media and technologies in the contemporary world.
 These issues range from the clandestine collection of data to surveillance, from networks to piracy, from cyborgs to whistleblowers.
-Even though access to digital technology has not expanded equally across the global, digital media and technology have transformed almost every aspect of human life on a global scale.
+Even though access to digital technology has not expanded equally across the globe, digital media and technology have transformed almost every aspect of human life on a global scale.

 This course asks the following questions: What is the role of digital media and technology in the world, in individual lives, and in communities across distances and inequalities?
 How do digital media and technology enable and complicate human interactions and the formation of community at the local, national and global levels?
 How is digital technology changing what it means to be human?
 In what ways are humans developing new forms of knowledge, cultural practices, and practical skills through everyday uses of digital media and technology?
 How can we use technologies to examine digital media?
 How can we construct effective media projects (including websites, blogs, podcasts, graphics, games, virtual spaces, audio and video recordings, etc.) that express an awareness of the complex relationship between humans and machines.

-Students will live on campus at Michigan State University’s Owen Hall
+Students will live on campus at Michigan State University’s Owen Hall.

 To learn more about Owen Hall and see some photos, click here.

-Accommodation Includes:
+Accommodation Details

 Internet Access in Owen Hall